albertony/vss/shadowrun/README.md

 #### Arguments to the executed command

 Command line arguments to the exec command can be specified.
-The main executable must be specified with the `-exec` option as before, but any command arguments can now be specified with `arg=value`, which can be repated.
+The main executable must be specified with the `-exec` option as before, but any command arguments can now be specified with `-arg=value`, which can be repated.
 If number of arguments is large then this quickly makes the command line quite daunting, so an alternative method is to specify all arguments to shadowrun, then add a special `--` limiter, and then specify arguments that will be passed directly to the command as you would write them